pypyr/docs/content/docs/steps/pyimport.md

 ```

 ## import search path
-Imports resolve in your current python environment. pypyr also looks in the
+Imports resolve in your current python environment.
+This means you can use any
-current working directory, so you can import & re-use modules in your current
+installed packages (usually installed via `$ pip install`).

+You can also import your own custom modules and objects.

+To help with this, pypyr also looks in the current pipeline's directory for your
+`.py` files.
+This means you can use ad hoc modules saved next to your pipeline
-path without having to package & publish the code to the current environment
+without having to package & publish the code to the current environment first.

-first.
+See here for a full details of [pypyr custom module import resolution rules]({{<
+ref "/docs/api/custom-module-search-path" >}}).

-Assume you have a python file in your working directory, saved in a `mydir`
+Assume you have a python file saved in a `mydir` sub-directory like this:
-subdirectory like this:
 ```python
 # ./mydir/mymodule.py